AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

  - Develop process that flags appropriate comments
    - Should use `TrainingAlgorithm` and `TrainingResult` tables
  - Populate settings in populate db (with appropriate defaults)
+ - Need way to initialize classifer and use classifier on comments